parrt/ml-articles/gradient-boosting/L2-loss.md

 In practice, we always have more than one observation, ($\vec x_i$, $y_i$), but it's easier to start out thinking about how to deal with a single observation.
 Later, we'll stack $N$ feature vectors as rows in a matrix, $X = [\vec x_1, \vec x_2, ..., \vec x_N]$, and targets into a vector, $\vec y = [y_1, y_2, ..., y_N]$ for $N$ observations.

-Mathematicians call this "additive modeling" and electrical engineers use it for decomposing signals into a collection of sine waves representing the frequency components (insert terrifying flashback to Fourier analysis here.)

 It's often the case that an additive model can build the individual $f_m(\vec x)$ terms independently and in parallel, but that's not the case for boosting.
 Boosting constructs and adds weak models in a stage-wise fashion, one after the other, each one chosen to improve the overall model performance.
 The boosting strategy is greedy in the sense that choosing $f_m(\vec x)$ never alters previous functions.
 We could choose to stop adding weak models when $\hat y = F_M(\vec x)$'s performance is good enough or when $f_m(\vec x)$ doesn't add anything.
 In practice, we choose the number of stages, $M$, as a hyper-parameter of the overall model.
 Allowing $M$ to grow arbitrarily increases the risk of over fitting.